“You still in high school, sweetheart?”

 “Are you hiring?” she asks.
 “I’m eighteen, I’m looking for work this summer.”

-The woman’s rigid lips coil to form a grin, and the rest of the employees in the office whip around to take a look at the applicant.
+The woman’s rigid lips coil to form a grin, and the rest of the employees in the office whip around to look at her.

 My mother takes an application to finish at home.
 Turning to leave, she forces the front door open and lets the humid June air rush into the frigid room.